lightcastle/djangowebsite/README.md

 	bundle install

 inside your root directory (the one that has the Gemfile in it) to get capistrano.
+If you do not have capistrano, you should be able to

+	gem install capistrano

+to get it. <a href="http://guides.beanstalkapp.com/deployments/deploy-with-capistrano.html">This link</a> also seems to have some good documentation on it.

 After that, you should be able to do